 January Destination Retreat

 For seven days in early January, students travel to a Texas-based retreat location in cities like Galveston, San Antonio, or Austin.
 Be inspired by a fresh locale and the beauty of God’s natural world, as we take a break from our busy lives and gather together to focus on artistry and creativity.
-This retreat focuses on the craft of writing for the screen and explores how artists of faith can create in ways that reflect the goodness, truth, and beauty of our Creator.
+This retreat explores how students can build upon a great tradition of filmmaking and storytelling, while developing unique voices of their own.

-Meals and lodging for the six residencies are included in tuition.
+Meals and lodging for the August and January residencies are included in tuition, as well as registration and lodging for South by Southwest.
 Students are responsible for their own travel arrangements.

 - Personal Statement – Please submit a personal statement, between 300 and 500 words, sharing your desire to attend the HBU Graduate School and how you feel a degree from HBU will assist you in your academic and professional careers.

 - Résumé – Email a current résumé to the Graduate School at GradAdmissions@hbu.edu.

 - Writing Portfolio – Please submit a portfolio containing examples of your writing to The Graduate School.
 Your writing sample must be at least 30-50 pages in length and may contain multiple short scripts or excerpts.
 Additional work from other genres may be included as well.